spesmilo/electrum-protocol/docs/protocol-basics.rst

 6. Next, with mempool transactions in the specified order, append a similar string.

-7. The :dfn:`status` of the script hash is the :func:`sha256` hash of the full string expressed as a hexadecimal string, or :const:`null` if the string is empty because there are no transactions.
+7. The :dfn:`status` of the scriptPubKey is the :func:`sha256` hash of the full string expressed as a hexadecimal string, or :const:`null` if the string is empty because there are no transactions.